Articles

 KubernetesTutorials

-Migrating a Kubernetes PV to a new storage class thumbnail
+Migrating a Kubernetes PV to a new storage class for applications that don't have tar installed thumbnail

 Kubernetes provides an abstraction layer for persistent data storage.
 Volumes can be of various storage classes depending on user requirements.
 Those requirements can evolve with time, meaning that volumes sometimes need to be migrated from one storage class to another.
 This article introduces a method to do so.